-- Must complete the FAFSA (excluding international students) - Must be accepted to a matriculated graduate degree program - Must have earned a bachelor's degree with a 3.3 CGPA Please note: Scholarships are awarded based on your GPA at the time of application.
-If your final, official GPA is higher than when you applied, the Office of Admissions will reconsider scholarship awards up until the beginning of the semester. - Must have earned a high enough combined score on the verbal and quantitative sections of the GRE (if required), as determined by your academic department - M.B.A. applicants must have a minimum GMAT score of 400 - International students must have a minimum TOEFL score of 79, IELTS score of 6, PTE score of 53, or Duolingo score of 105 - Must be fully accepted without academic conditions
+- Must complete the FAFSA (excluding international students) - Must be accepted to a matriculated graduate degree program - Must have earned a bachelor's degree with a 3.3 CGPA

+Please note: Scholarships are awarded based on your GPA at the time of application.
+If your final, official GPA is higher than when you applied, the Office of Admissions will reconsider scholarship awards up until the beginning of the semester. - Must have earned a high enough combined score on the verbal and quantitative sections of the GRE (if required), as determined by your academic department - International students must have a minimum TOEFL score of 79, IELTS score of 6, PTE score of 53, or Duolingo score of 105 - Must be fully accepted without academic conditions